-The Wide-Band Data Converters cluster concentrates on three main areas of research: GH-range Digital-to-Analog conversion (D/A), GHz-range Analog-to-Digital Conversion (A/D) and a set of important aspects related to the Artificial Intelligence (AI) circuits and systems, beamforming, mm-wave transmitters and receivers.
-Our D/A research covers the stand-alone Digital-to-Analog function, its extension towards the mixing-function in a common block Mixing-DAC, its extensions towards Power-Amplifiers (PA), mm-wave I/Q modulators, and the associated extensions along the space-time dimensions into a phased-array of D/A conversion units for digital beam forming and multi-beam transmission.
-Our A/D research covers Nyquist ADC, Sigma-Delta ADC and their extensions along the space-time dimensions into a phased-array of A/D conversion units for digital beam forming and multi-beam reception.
-The focus of our Sigma-Delta research is on continuous-time modulation for both low-pass and band-pass converters.
-A particular new emphasis of our research is the novel beam-forming Sigma-Delta Modulator.
-At the moment, we concentrate, together with our industrial partners, on two main application areas: automotive and wireless telecommunication.
+The Wide-Band Data Converters cluster conducts research in three main areas: GHz-range Digital-to-Analog conversion (D/A), GHz-range Analog-to-Digital Conversion (A/D), and emerging related applications and technologies, such as Artificial Intelligence (AI) circuits and systems, beamforming, mm-wave transmitters and receivers.
+Our D/A research involves the standalone Digital-to-Analog function, its extension to a mixing function in a Mixing-DAC block, its extension to Power-Amplifiers (PA), mm-wave I/Q modulators, and the associated extensions along the space dimensions to a phased-array of D/A conversion units for digital beam forming and multi-beam transmission.
+Our A/D research includes Nyquist ADC, Sigma-Delta ADC, and their extension along the space dimensions to a phased-array of A/D conversion units for digital beam forming and multi-beam reception.
+Our Sigma-Delta research focuses on continuous-time modulation for low-pass and band-pass converters, with a particular emphasis on a novel beam-forming Sigma-Delta Modulator.
+Currently, we are working with industrial partners to apply our research to two main application areas: automotive and wireless telecommunications.

-Based on the Shannon–Hartley theorem, we know that to get higher communication channel capacity, we need to widen the communication bandwidth as much as possible.
-We need wide-band data converters!
-In practice, the communication bandwidth is regulated, since the medium is common.
-The air is for everyone and there are many parties who want to do wireless communication.
-Therefore, service providers need to buy a license in order to utilize a given RF band for communication and they are not allowed to transmit any electromagnetic waves above specified power outside their assigned licensed band.
+According to the Shannon–Hartley theorem, in order to increase the capacity of a communication channel, it is necessary to widen the communication bandwidth as much as possible.
+To achieve this, we need wide-band data converters.
+However, in practice, the communication bandwidth is regulated because the medium (air) is shared by multiple parties who want to use it for wireless communication.
+Service providers must purchase a license to use a specific RF band for communication and are not allowed to transmit electromagnetic waves above a certain power outside of their assigned licensed band.
 This ensures that there is sufficient bandwidth available for all parties to use and minimizes interference.

-To maximize the communication the utilization of a given RF band, i.e. to increase the spectrum efficiency of our communication, our research at the Wide-Band Data Converters cluster focuses on two main areas: improving linearity and reducing noise, and enabling multi-beam communication through digital beam-forming.
+In order to maximize the utilization of a given RF band and increase the efficiency of our communication, our research at the Wide-Band Data Converters cluster focuses on two main areas: improving linearity and reducing noise, and enabling multi-beam communication through digital beam-forming.